microsoft/azure-devops-extension-hot-reload-and-debug/README.md

 }
 ```

+## Using hot reload and debug

+Now that you have configured the extension, follow these steps to use hot reload and start debugging your code.

 ### Deploy your dev extension to Azure DevOps

 You will need to deploy your extension to the marketplace at least once using the following command: